hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 Note that by default your music won't be looped when exported.

-If you want your export to be looped, specify the total number for the song to be written with the command `REPEAT=n` in the global section.
-If you want your track to play through once and then fade out, write `REPEAT=2` in the global section, load the exported file in an audio editor and apply a fade-out briefly after the loop point.
+If you want your export to be looped, specify the total number the song should execute with the command `REPEAT=n` in the global section.
+If you want your track to play through once and then fade out, first write `REPEAT=2` in the global section and export your song.
+This will output your song twice in succession.
+Then load the exported file in an audio editor and apply fade-out around the middle of the file briefly after where the song repeats.

 <div id="key_commands" />
 ## Key Commands ##